kena0ki/esbuild-plugin-vue-iii/README.md

 # esbuild-plugin-vue-iii
 This is a `esbuild` plugin for vue 3 SFC files (.vue).
-The library based on the `@vitejs/plugin-vue` internal modules, whose interface is tweaked to suit as `esbuild` plugin.
+The library is based on the `@vitejs/plugin-vue` internal modules, whose interface is tweaked to suit as a `esbuild` plugin.

 ## Usage
 ``` js